Welcome to today's edition of the Rush 24-7 podcast.

 Hi, Rush.

-They feel the dream is that they can raise the poor out of poverty without their participation using other people's money.
+They feel the dream is that they can raise the poor out of poverty without their participation using others people's money.

-I I thought you said what I'm reacting to, what I thought you said was the Democrat dream is lifting everybody out of poverty.
+I thought you said what I'm reacting to, what I thought you said, was the Democrat dream is lifting everybody out of poverty.

 Well, that's why I call it a fantasy, because it won't work.

-It destroys the work asset amongst the young or the poor.
+It destroys the work ethic amongst the young or the poor.

-At some point it won't work, but who wants to go through ten years of hell to get to where it does the work?
+At some point, it won't work, but who wants to go through 10 years of hell to get to where it doesn't work?

 Why doesn't somebody stand up and try to stop this?

-Sure it won't work, but how long's it gonna take for Doomkoff American voters that voted for Obama to figure it out?
+Sure, it won't work, but how long is it going to take for Dumkoff American voters that voted for Obama to figure it out?

 Hey, Rush, that's really the way to reach out to those people.

-Did you vote for this, you loony tunes?
+Did you vote for this, you loony toons?

 I did not.